 \section[Introduction]{Introduction}

-A primary objective of comparative experiments is to contrast measurements made on experimental units of material (e.g.\ humans, animals, plants, tissues, cells, etc.) in response to the interventions, or \emph{treatments}, to which they are subjected.
+A primary objective of comparative experiments is to contrast measurements made on experimental units of material (e.g.\ humans, animals, plants, tissues, cells, etc.) in response to interventions, or \emph{treatments}, to which they are subjected.
 Many practical situations arise in which the response variable of interest cannot be measured directly from the experimental units in a single experiment (Phase~1).
-Instead, the experimental units must be further processed in a subsequent experiment (Phase~2) before the measurements can be made.
+Instead, the experimental units must be further processed in a subsequent experiment (Phase~2) before measurements can be made.
 Such \emph{two-phase experiments} were introduced by \cite{McIntyre1955} in the context of a study of the effects of four light treatments on the synthesis of tobacco mosaic virus in tobacco leaves.
 Healthy tobacco plants were inoculated with the virus and subjected to different light treatments (Phase~1 experiment).
 To measure the disease severity, sap was first expressed from the experimental tobacco plants and then injected into the leaves of specific assay plants (Phase~2 experiment) on which lesions subsequently appeared and were counted.

 Efforts have been made to develop a general theory for the design of two-phase experiments \citep{Brien1983, Wood1988, Brien1999, Jarrett2008}.
-In this development, \cite{Brien1983} presented a set of rules for deriving the analysis of variance (AVOVA) table with degrees of freedom (DF) based on the experimental structures.
-Within a same experimental structure, a set of factors sharing the same randomisation scheme is defined as a \emph{tier}.
+As part of these efforts, \cite{Brien1983} presented a set of rules for deriving the analysis of variance (AVOVA) table with degrees of freedom (DF) based on the experimental structures.
+Within a single experimental structure, a set of factors sharing the same randomisation scheme is defined as a \emph{tier}.
 In general, two-phase experiments involve three tiers of factors: two tiers of block factors and one tier of treatment factors.
 Consequently, two-phase experiments are also known as \emph{multi-tiered experiments}.
 Tiers 1 and 2 comprise block factors from the Phase~2 and 1 experiments, respectively, while Tier 3 contains the treatment factors of the phase 2 experiments.
-The design procedure for the two-phase experiments comprises a two-step process: (1) the allocation of treatments to experimental units in the Phase~1 experiment, and (2) the allocation of experimental units from the Phase~1 experiment to the experimental units in the Phase~2 experiment.
-Hence, the randomisation procedure generally must be performed twice for both these two allocations. \cite{Brien2006b} thus named the randomisation procedure for the multi-tiered experiments, including the two-phase experiments, \emph{multiple randomisations}. \cite{Brien2009, Brien2010} discussed the decomposition of the space span by the vector of observations, or \emph{data vector}, for different types of multiple randomisation.
+The design procedure for the two-phase experiments comprises a two-step process: (1) the allocation of treatments to experimental units in the Phase~1 experiment, and (2) the allocation of experimental units from the Phase~1 experiment to the Phase~2 experiment.
+Hence, the randomisation procedure generally must be performed twice for both these allocations. \cite{Brien2006b} thus named the randomisation procedure for the multi-tiered experiments, including the two-phase experiments, \emph{multiple randomisations}. \cite{Brien2009, Brien2010} discussed the decomposition of the space span by the vector of observations, or \emph{data vector}, for different types of multiple randomisation.
 The decomposition of the data space is a method to separate the total variability into different known sources of variation, more simply referred to as \emph{information decomposition}.
-If the subspaces, that are partitioned from the data space, are orthogonal to one another, then the method of information decomposition is also known as the ANOVA. \cite{Brien2011} summarised the previous publications by \citeauthor{Brien2004}, together with some fundamentals of the design of two-phase experiments.
+If the subspaces, which are partitioned from the data space, are orthogonal to one another, then the method of information decomposition is also known as the ANOVA. \cite{Brien2011} summarised the previous publications by \citeauthor{Brien2004}, together with some fundamentals of the design of two-phase experiments.
 Additionally, \cite{Brien2011} provided a set of basic rules for deriving the \emph{expected mean square} (EMS), but these rules were applied manually and only for the generally balanced designs \citep{Payne2003}.